rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 });
 ```

-and update the scripts section of `package.json`:
+and update the commands from `package.json`:

 ```json
   "scripts": {